matejlatin/Gutenberg/README.md

-# Web-Typography
+# Web Typography
-Basic typography with vertical rhythm.
+Basic web typography set with Modular Scale compliant with vertical rhythm.
+Serves as a foundation for further projects.